dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   [^52]: Low Level Game Dev.
 "How the rendering pipeline of a Minecraft-like game looks like?
 OpenGL C++" _YouTube_, 4 Sep.
 2024, [youtube.com/watch?v=_rPRVk75Y6Q](https://www.youtube.com/watch?v=_rPRVk75Y6Q).
   [^53]: Victor Gordan.
 "OpenGL Tutorial 17 - Transparency & Blending" _YouTube_, 28 May 2021, [youtube.com/watch?v=crOfyWiWxmc](https://www.youtube.com/watch?v=crOfyWiWxmc).

-## Progress update 8 - 3D, Coordinate Systems, and Camera - 19/01/25
+## Progress update 8 - 3D, Coordinate Systems, Camera, and Dear ImGUI - 19/01/25

 * For some reason the program would display a white window for a brief second and immediately close with no error message, this happened when I increased the dimensions of the window.
 It turned out the issue was due to a segfault,[^54] I didn't allocate enough memory for the FFmpeg frame buffer, I was experimenting with it earlier as mentioned above noticing that I could allocate less than the number of pixels and it would work just fine, however just to be safe I put it back to normal and it works fine again.